2016 Bojangles' Southern 500

-The 2016 Bojangles' Southern 500, the 67th running of the event, was a NASCAR Sprint Cup Series stock car race that was held on September 4, 2016 at Darlington Raceway in Darlington, South Carolina.
+The 2016 Bojangles' Southern 500, the 67th running of the event, was a NASCAR Sprint Cup Series stock car race that was held on September 4, 2016, at Darlington Raceway in Darlington, South Carolina.
 Contested over 367 laps on the 1.366 mi egg-shaped oval, it was the 25th race of the 2016 NASCAR Sprint Cup Series season.
 Furniture Row Racing's Martin Truex Jr. won the race by holding off Kevin Harvick to earn his second victory of the 2016 season.

-Ticket stub for the 2016 Bojangles' Southern 500.

 Brad Keselowski made his way to a second-place finish, The race had eight lead changes among different drivers and ten cautions for 52 laps.

-Report

-Background

-Layout of Darlington Raceway, the track where the race will be held.

-Darlington Raceway is a race track built for NASCAR racing located near Darlington, South Carolina.
-It is nicknamed "The Lady in Black" and "The Track Too Tough to Tame" by many NASCAR fans and drivers and advertised as "A NASCAR Tradition."
-It is of a unique, somewhat egg-shaped design, an oval with the ends of very different configurations, a condition which supposedly arose from the proximity of one end of the track to a minnow pond the owner refused to relocate.
-This situation makes it very challenging for the crews to set up their cars' handling in a way that will be effective at both ends.

 Entry list

-The preliminary entry list for the race included 40 cars and was released on August 27, 2016 at 1:52 p.m.
+The preliminary entry list for the race included 40 cars and was released on August 27, 2016, at 1:52 p.m.
 Eastern time.